Chiraglr/cp/Array And Math/ArrayAndMath.md

 problems: i) You're given a read only array of n integers.
 Find out if any integer occurs more than n/3 times in the array.

+### 6. Get Minimum number of ranges from array of sorted ranges to cover entire range

+priniple: Let minRange be the start of the range.
+Find the range covering largest area and enclosing the minRange.
+The large area occupied will help to reduce count of ranges required.
+Next consider point just 1 greater than the range occupied by previous range.
+Find the next range covering the largest area of uncovered range and enclosing new point.
+Keep repeating till entire range is covered and keep count of ranges.

+problem: i) There is a corridor in a Jail which is N units long.
+Given an array A of size N. The ith index of this array is 0 if the light at ith position is faulty otherwise it is 1.

+All the lights are of specific power B which if is placed at position X, it can light the corridor from [ X-B+1, X+B-1].

+Initially all lights are off.

+Return the minimum number of lights to be turned ON to light the whole corridor or -1 if the whole corridor cannot be lighted.